ClojureBridgeLondon/workshop-content-gitbook/introducing-clojure/generating-wallpaper.md

-<p>Again, when we modify the side of the square, we get a completly different pattern:</p>
+<p>Again, when we modify the side of the square, we get a completely different pattern:</p>

 <pre class="language-klipse" data-preamble="(def canvas (js/document.getElementById &quot;canvas-4&quot;)) (reset-canvas! canvas)" data-eval-idle-msec="500"><code>
 (draw-color-wallpaper! canvas 5 7 57)